How can I receive more information about HMEA’s services?

 Although some families privately pay for services and therefore are able to access them directly, most families have applied for eligibility and funding from a state agency, such as the Department of Developmental Services (DDS) or the Department of Public Health (DPH).
 Each funding agency has its own referral process.
 You may contact us or the state agency for further information on the specific procedure.

 School Services are generally funded by the local school system, or by a special program funded jointly by the Department of Elementary and Secondary Education (DESE) and the Department of Developmental Services (DDS).
-For further information please e-mail Michele Mayer at mmayer@HMEA.org.
+For further information please e-mail Jolene Perry at jperry@HMEA.org.

-How will I know if your services are right for my family member?
+How will I know if HMEA’s services are right for my family member?

 It is very important that you feel comfortable about your choice of the provider of services.
 You will want to know the basics, such as accreditation, staff training and retention, supports offered, communication and complaint resolution.
 The provider should be willing to give you the names of other families already receiving services for you to contact.
-If there is a site, it should be comfortable, clean and attractive: the staff should be welcoming and interested in the unique needs and interests of your family member.
+If there is a site, it should be comfortable, clean and attractive; the staff should be welcoming and interested in the unique needs and interests of your family member.
 Beyond those tangibles, you will probably also have a ‘gut’ feeling as to the appropriateness of the match.
-Please contact us for a brochure with further guidelines and suggestions on how to select a provider.
+Please contact us for more information on how to select a provider.

 Are your programs certified or accredited?